nagazuka/savit-jekyll/_posts/2013-02-20-first-look-into-apache-hadoop-and-oracle-coherence.markdown

 With all the Big Data hype buzzing around in the industry, my curiosity about it has been growing steadily.
 I have started to look into two products in more detail to find out what the all the fuzz is about, and whether it would make sense to invest some time in it.

 Because of my Java/Oracle background, I choose to check out two products:
-* Apache Hadoop: popular open-source project enabling MapReduce algorithms to be run easily on COTS hardware
+* **Apache Hadoop**: popular open-source project enabling MapReduce algorithms to be run easily on COTS hardware
-* Oracle Coherence: commercial data-grid product with seamless data distribution and MapReduce functionality which I have encountered at multiple Oracle-minded clients
+* **Oracle Coherence**: commercial data-grid product with seamless data distribution and MapReduce functionality which I have encountered at multiple Oracle-minded clients

 ### First thoughts on Hadoop